-Pyramid Lake Professional Review and Guide
+Pyramid Lake Professional Guide

 "This is a day hike or overnighter into the Swan Range.
 This trail, Trail 416, is one of the major entry points to the Bob Marshall Wilderness, so it gets heavy horse traffic.
 There are no boggy areas, though, so the trail is in great shape all the way.
 For the first mile, you’re on an old logging road converted to a trail.
 After that it’s mostly a gradual climb, broken up by a few switchbacks, that doesn’t seem as steep as it actually is.